Last updated: June 20th 2025

 What’s in it for hydrogen?

 The EU’s Hydrogen Strategy gives a central role to hydrogen in its planned integrated energy system.
-Not only seen as a cornerstone of the energy mix (potentially a 25% share in 2050) which would help decarbonise hard-to-abate industries or transport means, the European Commission considers hydrogen a ‘key technology’ to link sectors with each other, thereby enabling the energy system integration it set forth.
+Not only seen as a cornerstone of the energy mix, which would help decarbonise hard-to-abate industries or transport means, the European Commission considers hydrogen a ‘key technology’ to link sectors with each other, thereby enabling the energy system integration it set forth.

 The Strategy’s main priority is to fix targets for hydrogen deployment based on a 3-phase roadmap and to detail policy and support measures.
-It intends to define a first terminology in the perspective of elaborating a certification system of hydrogen types based on full-life emissions.
-On top of that, the possible introduction of renewable hydrogen quotas for some end-use sectors would overall be beneficial to the whole hydrogen industry and would boost business development opportunities of the hydrogen value chain players.
+It intends to define a first terminology, and a certification system of hydrogen types based on life cycle emissions.
+On top of that, the introduction of renewable hydrogen quotas for certain end-use sectors would overall be beneficial to the whole hydrogen industry and would boost business development opportunities of the hydrogen value chain players.

 Regarding production, the Strategy gives clear targets: 6 GW of electrolysers capacity for a production of 1 million tonnes of renewable hydrogen by 2024 and 40 GW of electrolysers capacity for a production of 10 million tonnes of renewable hydrogen by 2030.
 The Clean Hydrogen Alliance has identified and supported flagship production projects.
 Scaled up manufacturing of larger electrolysers (up to 100 MW) will also be fostered, including via the European Green Deal call.
-Although the priority is renewable hydrogen production, low-carbon hydrogen (for instance with CCS technology) is considered useful in a transitional phase, therefore at least until 2024.
+Although the priority is renewable hydrogen production, low-carbon hydrogen is considered useful at least in a transitional phase.

 Hydrogen Strategy – European Commission Communication COM(2020) 301 final